* Walt taking 2014 and 2018 |

 |

-The Lions need more cornerback talent.
+With Terrion Arnold turning into a bust, the Lions badly need more cornerback talent.

 In 2025, Robinson had a breakout season for the Bulldogs, playing as an effective cover corner.
 Robinson totaled four interceptions, seven passes broken up, and 20 tackles.
 Robinson (6-0, 180) could stand to fill out his frame to help him battle pro receivers.